Harmonic Convolutional Networks based on Discrete Cosine Transform: Related work

-Other works have used wavelets in CNN computational graphs.
-Second order coefficients from Fast Wavelet Transform were used in~\cite{Williams18} to design wavelet pooling operator.
-Similar approach was taken by \textit{Ripperl et al.} who designed spectral pooling~\cite{Rippel15} based on Fast Fourier Transform of the features and proposing truncation of the high-frequency coefficients.
+\paragraph{Spectral based CNNs} Other works have used wavelets in CNN computational graphs.
+Low-frequency components of the Dual-Tree Complex Wavelet transform were used in a noise suppressing pooling operator~\cite{Duan17}. \textit{Ripperl et al.} have designed a spectral pooling~\cite{Rippel15} based on Fast Fourier Transform and truncation of high-frequency coefficients.
+The pooled features were recovered with Inverse Discrete Fourier Transform, thus the CNN still operates in the spatial domain.
 They also proposed to parameterise filters in the Fourier domain to decrease their redundancy and speed up the convergence when training the network.
-In both works, the pooled features were recovered with Inverse Fast Wavelet or Inverse Discrete Fourier Transform respectively, thus the CNN still operates in the spatial domain.

-To address texture classification, \textit{Fujieda et al.}~\cite{Fujieda17} proposed a Wavelet Convolutional Network that is trained on responses to Haar wavelets and concatenates higher order coefficient maps along with features of the same dimensionality learned from lower-order coefficients.
-Similar approach is taken by \textit{Lu et al.}~\cite{Lu18} that learns from both spatial and spectral information that is decomposed from first layer features.
-The higher-order coefficients are also concatenated along with the lower dimensional feature maps.
+A Wavelet Convolutional Network proposed by \textit{Lu et al.}~\cite{Lu18} learns from both spatial and spectral information that is decomposed from the first layer features.
+The higher-order coefficients are concatenated along with the feature maps of the same dimensionality.
 However, contrary to our harmonic networks, Wavelet CNNs decompose only the input features and not the features learned at intermediate stages.
 Robustness to object rotations was addressed by modulating learned filters by oriented Gabor filters~\cite{Luan18}. \textit{Worrall et al.} incorporated complex circular harmonics into CNNs to learn rotation equivariant representations~\cite{Worrall17}.
 Similarly to our harmonic block, the structured receptive field block~\cite{Jacobsen16} learns new filters by combining fixed filters, a set of Gaussian derivatives with considerably large spatial extent.
-Additionally, Gaussian derivative bases of small spatial extend have been used by \textit{Kobayashi} to express convolutional filters~\cite{Kobayashi18}.
+Additionally, an orthogonal set of Gaussian derivative bases of small spatial extend have been used by \textit{Kobayashi} to express convolutional filters~\cite{Kobayashi18}.
 DCFNet~\cite{Qiu18} expresses filters by truncated expansion of Fourier-Bessel basis, maintaining accuracy of the original model while reducing the number of parameters.